Gold (Australian radio network): Digital radio

 The Gold Network simulcasts each station in the network on Digital Radio in their local markets.
-Prior to the merger of iHeartRadio they also broadcast Gold 80's, featuring 1980s music, Gold 90's, featuring 1990s music, and, in a joint venture with the KIIS Network, the adult contemporary-formatted Chemist Warehouse Remix.
+Prior to the merger of iHeartRadio they also broadcast Gold 80's, featuring 1980s music, Gold 90's, was featured 1990s music and now moved to KIIS Network as KIIS 90's, and, in a joint venture with the KIIS Network, the adult contemporary-formatted Chemist Warehouse Remix.

+Gold DAB+ launched in Adelaide and Brisbane on 19 January 2026.